 Santa Fe, NM, is known for its artistic and cultural expression with multitudes of museums, culture, and historic architecture.
 One of the most significant historic buildings in Santa Fe is our 1800’s adobe inn.
-Do yourself a favor by investing some time to discover Inn of the Turquoise Bear: an historic gem in Santa Fe NM.
+Do yourself a favor by investing some time to discover our history gem.
+Here are 7 reasons to stay at Inn of the Turquoise Bear in Santa Fe.

 If you’re looking for artistic and cultural enrichment in Santa Fe, then you’ll find it at The Inn of the Turquoise Bear.
 Built in the mid-1800s by Witter Bynner (American poet, writer, and scholar; 1881-1968), our beautiful two-story adobe Spanish-Pueblo is listed on the National Register of Historic Places.
 In fact, Bynner and the building played a significant role in the development of what Santa Fe is today.

 This inn has a fascinating history.
-For example, the home had a notorious reputation for rowdy parties known as “Bynner Bashes” – the entertainment hub for Santa Fe’s cultural elite and influential people worldwide.
+For example, the home had a notorious reputation for rowdy parties dubbed, “Bynner Bashes” by renowned black-and-white photographer, Ansel Adams.
+These parties were THE entertainment hub for Santa Fe’s cultural elite and influential people.
 Party guests included Ansel Adams, Igor Stravinsky, Aldous Huxley, Errol Flynn, Rita Hayworth, Robert Oppenheimer, Georgia O’Keeffe, and many others.

-What’s more, imagine yourself enveloped by cozy courtyards, rock terraces, lush gardens, and natural walking paths.
+Imagine yourself enveloped by cozy courtyards, rock terraces, lush gardens, and natural walking paths.
 The scent of lilacs and roses will fill your senses as you admire the majestic pines that stand as guardians on this one-acre property.
+Make use of the two hammocks we have installed if you need an afternoon of quiet and dreams.
 Needless to say, visiting the inn is an experience you will enjoy and remember for years to come.

 So what are you waiting for?
-Discover Inn of the Turquoise Bear: an historic gem in Santa Fe NM, and you’ll find yourself deep in Santa Fe’s rich history.
-Your getaway will be more than a visit – it will be a cultural experience.
+Come explore our historic gem.
+These 8 reasons to stay at Inn of the Turquoise Bear in Santa Fe are just the tip of the iceberg.
+Once you find yourself deep in Santa Fe’s rich history, your getaway will become more than just a visit – it will be a unique cultural experience.
 Book now.